albertcordina/Applicant-tracking-system/README.md

 - GovernmentFinancialSupportApplicantion

       the “entry class” of the applicantion.
 Contains the ‘main’ method.

 - CSVExporter

-    contains the mthod exportApplicantsToCSV, which helps in saving applicants.CSV file in 'target' folder of the project (see the AdminController class).
+     Contains the mthod exportApplicantsToCSV, which helps in saving applicants.CSV file in 'target' folder of the project (see the AdminController class).

   the package ‘controller’

 - AccountController

-    calls the ApplicantRepository interface
+     Calls the ApplicantRepository interface

         the endpoint methods @GetMapping:
            showAccountPage – calls the getCurrentLogedInUsername method and findByUsername to find user with its data by username.